hvlino/henrique_vieira_lino_Shooju_Simple_Task/README.md

 # Shooju Simple Coding Challenge

-This is a coding challenge created by Henrique Vieira Lino.
+This is a coding challenge solution by Henrique Vieira Lino.

 ## Requirements